Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server-jobs.md

 };
 ```

-The final addition is to make sure that the `NativeArray` is populated to the correct size.
+The final step is to make sure the `NativeArray` is populated to the correct size.
 This
-can be done using a `DeferredJobArray` basically it's just making sure that when the job gets executed the connections array is populated with the correct amount of items we have in our list.
-Remember we will run the `ServerUpdateConnectionsJob` first and this might change the *size* of the list.
+can be done using a `DeferredJobArray`.
+It makes sure that, when the job is executed, that the connections array is populated with the correct number of items that you have in your list.
+Since we will run the `ServerUpdateConnectionsJob` first, this might change the **size** of the list.

-That's it, let's create our job chain and call `Scheduele`.
+Create your job chain and call `Scheduele` as follows:

 ```
 ServerJobHandle = m_Driver.ScheduleUpdate();